Editor's note: This post was updated on December 12, 2017.

-In 2014, Elizabeth Keathley wrote a piece issued by the DAM Foundation to help identify a DAM system.
-The post, What is a DAM?
-The 10 Characteristics of a Digital Asset Management System, looks to clarify what DAM systems are and are not.
-Later, the DAM Foundation came out with a revised list, The Ten Characteristics of a DAM system.
-This list echoes many of the earlier characteristics of a DAM system to help true DAM vendors show core competence in DAM.
-It also helps those looking at DAM vendors to build their DAM strategy.
+In 2014, Elizabeth Keathley wrote a piece issued by the DAM Foundation to help buyers identify a DAM system.
+The post looked to clarify what DAM systems are and are not.
+Later, the DAM Foundation came out with a revised list, The Ten Characteristics of a DAM system, which echoes many of the earlier characteristics of a system to help true DAM vendors show core competence in DAM.
+It also helps those looking at vendors to build their DAM strategy.

 1) DAM systems ingest assets individually or in mass sets and allow for the manipulation of those assets and their metadata individually or with mass actions.

-The Widen Collective can ingest assets individually or in batch sets.
-Metadata can be added and edited individually or with mass actions.
+The Collective can ingest assets individually or in batch sets.
+Metadata can be added and edited individually or with batch actions.
 For efficient ingesting of assets and metadata, use upload profiles.
-Upload profiles apply default metadata, categorization and security parameters for individual or mass sets of assets.
+Upload profiles apply default metadata, categories, and security parameters for individual or a batch of assets.

 2) DAM systems secure assets they contain.
-Security in a DAM system extends to defining access control lists for assets and defining roles for users accessing the system.
+Security extends to defining access control lists for assets and defining roles for users who are accessing the system.

 DAM system security starts with reliable, secure storage.
-Widen uses Amazon S3 and other Amazon Web Services to ensure assets are in a client’s full control – at rest and in transit.
+Widen uses Amazon S3 and other Amazon Web Services to ensure you’re in full control of your assets — at rest and in transit.

-With the proper infrastructure, clients can focus on governance for features and assets.
-The governance should have the capacity to mirror the organizational chart – one (or more) individuals in the global administrator role, then sub-administrators below global administrators with control over certain business units, divisions, initiatives, etc., then sub-admins below them and so on.
-Not all DAM systems are able to take advantage of this flexibility in governance, but Widen believes it has to be there.
+With the proper infrastructure, you can focus on governance for features and assets.
+Governance should mirror your organizational chart, with one (or more) individuals in the global administrator role, then sub-administrators below global administrators with control over certain business units, divisions, initiatives, etc., then sub-admins below them, and so on.
+Not all DAM systems are able to take advantage of this flexibility in governance, but we believe it has to be there.

 3) DAM systems store assets as both binaries and metadata.
-DAM systems can store multiple file types and allow for the customization of metadata fields and the metadata in those fields attached to the stored files.
+Systems can store multiple file types and allow for the customization of metadata fields and the metadata in those fields that’s attached to the stored files.

-Any file type may be uploaded to and downloaded from the Widen Collective.
-Virtually all image file types are convertible to different formats, resolutions, dimensions and color spaces.
-Video and audio files are convertible to different formats, dimension and bitrates.
-The link provides a full list of convertible file types.
+Any file type can be uploaded to and downloaded from the Collective.
+Virtually all image file types are convertible to different formats, resolutions, dimensions, and color spaces.
+Video and audio files are convertible to different formats, dimensions, and bitrates.

 Metadata is a key component of DAM.
 It facilitates the ability to easily search for and find assets.
-Metadata fields are customizable and can take form of the following:
+Metadata fields are customizable and can take the form of:

 - Dropdown fields for single selection